obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 dictionary, read-only.
 The CouchDB metadata for the attachment.

-**body**
+**name**

-Titanium.Blob, read/write.
-The body data of the attachment.
+string, read-only.
+The filename of the attachment (the final URL path component).

 ### Methods

-**deleteAttachment**()

-Remove the attachment from the owning document and revision.
+**updateBody**()

+Updates the body, creating a new document revision in the process.
+Returns the new [`revision`](#revision) object.

 <a name="revision"/>
 ## Revision

-TODO description
+A revision is a version of a document stored in the database.
+Each time changes are made to a document -- for example, through a call to `putProperties()` or by adding a new attachment -- a new revision of that document is created.
+Revisions are used to coordinate changes that come from multiple sources and to determine if incoming changes will result in a conflict in the document contents.
+Revisions are *not* a version control system for your documents, however, as they can be permanently removed by a database `compact` operation.

+In TiTouchDB, there are two types of revision objects: existing revisions that have been persisted into the database and new revisions that are returned by the `newRevision()` method on the `database` and existing revision objects.
+Think of new revision objects as scratchpads where you can add properties and attachments in multiple steps prior to saving.

+TODO maybe split out the docs for new revisions and existing revisions.

 ### Properties

-**document**
+**attachmentNames**

-[`document`](#document) object, read-only.
-The document that owns this revision.
+array of strings, read-only.
+The names of all attachments on this revision.

-**documentID**
+**attachments**

+array of [`attachment`](#attachment) objects, read-only.
+All attachments on this revision.

+**error**

-string, read-only.
-The unique identifier of the document that owns this revision.
+dictionary, read-only.
+The most-recent error that occurred in the revision.

-**revisionID**

-string, read-only.
-The unique identifier of the revision (the CouchDB "_rev" property).

-**isCurrent**

-boolean, read-only.
-True if this is the latest revision of a document.

 **isDeleted**

-boolean, read-only.
+boolean, read-only for existing revisions; read-write for new revisions.
 True if this revision marks the deletion of a document from the database.

+**parentRevision**

+dictionary, read-only.
+The previous revision object in this document's local history (new revision only).

+**parentRevisionID**

+string, read-only.
+The identifier previous revision object in this document's local history (new revision only).

 **properties**

-dictionary, read-only.
+dictionary, read-only for existing revisions; read-write for new revisions.
 The contents of the revision.
-Any keys in the returned dictionary that start with an underscore are TouchDB metadata.
+Any keys in the returned dictionary that start with an underscore are reserved.
 Revision properties are cached for the lifespan of the object.

+**revisionID**

+string, read-only.
+The unique identifier of the revision (the CouchDB "_rev" property).

 **userProperties**

 dictionary, read-only.
-The contents of the revision without the ones reserved for CouchDB.
+The contents of the revision without the ones reserved for the database.

-**propertiesAreLoaded**

-boolean, read-only.
-If true, the revision has fetched properties from the database.

-**attachmentNames**

-array of strings, read-only.
-The names of all attachments on this revision.

 ### Methods

+**addAttachment**(name, contentType, content)

+* name (string): the name of the new attachment
+* contentType (string): the MIME type of the new attachment
+* content (TiBlob): the attachment content

+Creates a new attachment object with the specified name, MIME type, and content.
+The attachment data will be written to the database when the revision is saved (new revision only).

+**attachmentNamed**(name)

+* name (string): the name of the attachment to fetch

+Returns the [`attachment`](#attachment) object with the specified name or null if the attachment does not exist.

+**deleteDocument**()

+Deletes the document by creating a new deletion-marker revision (existing revisions only).

+**getRevisionHistory**()

+Returns the history of this document as an array of revisions, in forward order.
+Older revisions are NOT guaranteed to have their properties available (existing revisions only).

+**newRevision**()

+Create a new, unsaved revision object for this revision's document (existing revisions only).

 **propertyForKey**(key)